How to scrape an API with pagination in JavaScript

 }

-/* Swap in the API you are paging and call the matching function. */
+/* swap in the API you are paging and call the matching function. */

 const records = await paginateByCursor('https://api.example.com/v1/orders')

 Share one request helper. getJSON sets Accept: application/json, wraps every call in a 15-second AbortSignal.timeout, and throws on any non-2xx status so a 429 or 500 surfaces instead of being parsed as JSON.
 Reuse it across all three loops so the timeout and error handling stay identical.
+Before wiring any loop, log the first raw response with console.log(JSON.stringify(body, null, 2).slice(0, 2000)) and read its real shape, since APIs name these fields data, next, meta.cursor, total, or nest them under pagination, and a wrong path returns undefined so the loop collects nothing.
+If pages fired back to back trip the API's per-minute limit, getJSON throws on the 429 and loses everything collected so far, so add a short pause between requests and honor the Retry-After header on a 429; see How to rate-limit requests with backoff in JavaScript.

 Page-number: read the total, compute the page count.
 The first request returns total_count, and Math.ceil(total_count / perPage) gives how many pages cover it.
 The loop starts at page 2 because page 1 is already collected.
 If the API does not return a total, fall back to the offset stop condition: keep requesting until a page comes back shorter than perPage.

 Cap every loop. pageCap bounds each function regardless of what the API reports.
 A next_cursor that points at itself, a total_count that disagrees with reality, or a has_more that never flips would otherwise spin forever; the cap turns that into a bounded request count you can reason about.
+Size it to the dataset (Math.ceil(expectedTotal / pageSize) plus a margin) rather than leaving the default, since a 60,000-record set at 100 per page needs 600 requests and the default cap of 50 or 200 would stop you early while looking like a clean finish, and log when a loop exits on the cap rather than on the API's own stop signal.

 Use this when